-It’s May 1940.
+May 1940.
 The British Army was trapped at Dunkirk.
 France was collapsing.
 In London, Foreign Secretary Lord Halifax told the War Cabinet it was time to consider peace terms.
 He proposed using Mussolini as a back channel to find out what Hitler might offer.
+Churchill blocked it.
+He called any deal with a regime built on lies ‘the road to a slave state.’
+This wasn’t a rhetorical moment.
+A split Cabinet faced a real debate, and a near miss.

+Lately, a different story has taken hold.
+One where Churchill was the warmonger, and Hitler just wanted peace.
 That version doesn’t line up with the documents.
 We pulled the files.

-The Warmonger Caricature
+The Churchill Warmonger Caricature

 Churchill didn’t earn his warlike reputation in 1940.
 By then, it was already part of his public image.
 He had chased imperial conflicts as a young officer and turned them into bestselling dispatches.
-He called colonial battles “cruel and magnificent“.
+He called colonial battles ‘cruel and magnificent’.
 He pulled strings to get to the front.
 He wasn’t shy about it.

 His critics called him a warmonger long before Hitler was a threat.
 But the picture’s not that simple.
 Churchill also wrote at length about the horror of mechanised warfare.
 He admired military discipline and the theatre of command, but recoiled from the industrial scale of modern killing.
 Sometimes he praised the heroism of battle.
 Sometimes, in the same breath, he called it madness.